 Desaturates to 87% on RA with activity

-5. Evaluate and discuss why the patient does not have sufficient upper extremity function to self-propel an optimally-configured manual wheelchair in the home to perform MRADLs during a typical day.
-Include in your evaluation such items as
+Evaluate and discuss why the patient does not have sufficient upper extremity function to self-propel an optimally-configured manual wheelchair in the home to perform MRADLs during a typical day.
+Include in your evaluation items such as:

-Presence of pain,(I.E.: include the patient’s pain scale for the appropriate location such as pain level of 8/10 in shoulders and hands), or
+Presence of pain,(I.E.: include the patient’s pain scale for the appropriate location such as pain level of 8/10 in shoulders and hands)

-6. Evaluate and describe why a scooter (POV) can't meet your patient's mobility needs in the home?
+Evaluate and describe why a scooter (POV) can't meet your patient's mobility needs in the home.
 Include the following in your evaluation:

 Can the patient safely transfer to and from a POV?